Program overview

 Career Options

-Graduates of the Advanced Diploma in Technical Arts can pursue a variety of exciting career paths in the digital arts sector.
-Potential job titles include:
+Graduates of the Advanced Diploma in Technical Arts can pursue a variety of career paths in Canada, including:

-• Technical Artist: Responsible for bridging the gap between art and programming, ensuring that visual elements are effectively integrated into projects.
+• Technical Artist: Bridge the gap between art and programming, ensuring smooth production workflows.

-• Technical Animator: Focuses on creating animations and rigging characters for games and films, ensuring smooth and realistic movements.
+• Technical Animator: Create and optimize animations for games and films, focusing on character movement and rigging.

-• Computer Graphics Supervisor: Oversees the visual effects team, ensuring that all graphics meet industry standards and project requirements.
+• Computer Graphics Supervisor: Oversee the visual effects and animation teams, ensuring quality and consistency in projects.

-• Tools Developer: Designs and develops software tools that streamline the production process for artists and animators.
+• Tools Developer: Create and maintain tools that streamline the production process for artists and animators.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.